 As soon as the cuttings established full-grown roots, it is time to pull them from the jar.

 Then let them dry for a day or two.
 Once dry, you can now plant the cuttings in the soil.
-I suggest that you use the succulent soil mix for better results.
+I suggest that you use the succulent soil mix (click here to check this soil on Amazon) for better results.